Best art galleries in London

 National Gallery

-If you're in the mood for something more timeless, you can't do much better than the National Gallery.
-Featuring over 2000 paintings from the 13th to the 19th century, it's a feast for the eyes.
-Some of the world's most recognisable paintings stand within its walls, including Seurat's Bathers in Asnières, van Eyck's The Arnolfini Portrait, and Ruben's Samson and Delilah.
-So, if you want to be transported back to what many consider the golden age of art, do yourself a favour and check it out!
+But, if you're in the mood for something more timeless, you can't do much better than the National Gallery on Trafalgar Square.
+Featuring over 2,000 paintings from the 13th to the 19th Century, it's an absolute feast for the eyes.
+Some of the world's most recognisable paintings live right here within its walls, including Seurat's Bathers in Asnières, van Eyck's Arnolfini Portrait, Rubens’ Samson and Delilah, Turner’s Fighting Temeraire, Constable's Hay Wain and Botticelli’s Mars and Venus.
+So, if you want to be transported back to what many consider the golden age of art – for free, no less! – this is surely the one for you.

 National Portrait Gallery

 We humans are naturally drawn to people's faces.
 You only need look at YouTube thumbnails to see that.
 Well, why not visit a place that puts faces at the forefront?
-The National Portrait Gallery is just that, as the name suggests.
+LOcated right next door to the National Gallery, the National Portrait Gallery is just that… as indeed the name suggests.
 Inside, you'll find a mix of photos and paintings of faces, some famous, others not so much.
 Each image tells a story, both of the subject and the creator.
-And, with a rotation of exhibitions, and competition prize-winners on show throughout the year, it's worth visiting any time of year!
+And, with a rotation of exhibitions, and competition prize-winners on show throughout the year, there’s always a new selection of fizzogs to gaze upon.

 Whitechapel Gallery

-Whitechapel Gallery became famous in the early-mid 20th century for its showcase of post-war art, including Picasso's famous - and distressing - Guernica.
-Nowadays, you'll find a more varied affair, with exhibitions dedicated to British artists, counter-culture, and the surrounding area of East London.
-They also hold many events there, including talks, painting classes, and community support shindigs.
+Whitechapel Gallery became famous in the early-mid 20th century for its showcase of post-war art, including Picasso's famous – and famously distressing – meditation on the violence and brutality of war: Guernica.
+Nowadays, you'll find a very varied selection, with exhibitions dedicated to British artists, counter-culture, and the surrounding area of East London.
+They also hold many events there, including talks, painting classes and community support shindigs.
 If you want something a little leftfield, Whitechapel Gallery is definitely one of the best art galleries in London.
+Its location also makes a post-gallery curry on Brick Lane irresistible.

 Dulwich Picture Gallery

-Last but not least, if you're looking for the perfect mix of unknown new artists and classic paintings, take a trip to Dulwich Picture Gallery.
-Inside, you'll find timeless masterworks from the likes of Rembrandt, Gainsborough, and Poussin, as well as modern marvels from the hottest artists on the scene.
-They also have events on throughout the year, if that floats your inspiration boat.
+Last but not least, if you're looking for the perfect mix of unknown new artists and classic paintings, take a trip down to south London and the Dulwich Picture Gallery.
+Inside, you'll find timeless masterworks from the likes of Rembrandt, Gainsborough and Poussin, as well as modern marvels from the hottest new artists on the scene.
+They also run various themed events on throughout the year, if that floats your particular inspiration boat.
+Bonus: the gallery’s just across the road from Dulwich Park – home of actual boats, plus woodland paths, kids’ playgrounds, ducks, cafés and perhaps more dog walkers than you’ve ever seen anywhere in your entire life.

 Dom Bewley